-The calculation and submission of payments is completed by the Clinical Skills Program Coordinator within a week after a scheduled session.
-The Clinical Skills Program Coordinator will calculate payment of training and encounter, and submit it to NOSM Finance Unit as one payment.
+The calculation and submission of payments is completed by the SPP Coordinator within a week after a scheduled session.
+The Standardized Patient Program Coordinator will calculate payment of training and encounter and submit it to NOSM U Finance Unit as one payment.
 Please allow 2-5 weeks for payment.
-If payment is not received in the expected time period, please contact the Clinical Skills Program Coordinator for assistance.
+If payment is not received in the expected period, please contact your Standardized Patient Program Coordinator for assistance.

-SPs will be paid a minimum of 1 hour when working as an SP; when being paid at an hourly rate, payment will be calculated to the nearest .25 (1⁄4) hours.
-Example 1: If the SP works for 1 hour and 10 minutes, the SP would be paid for 1 hour and 15 minutes; Example 2: If the SP works 1 hour and 5 minutes, the SP will be paid 1 hour.
+SPs will be paid a minimum of 1.5 hours when working as an SP; when being paid at an hourly rate, payment will be calculated to the nearest .25 (1⁄4) hours.

 If the SP arrives earlier than their scheduled time, the SP will not be compensated for that additional time.
+Should a SP arrive more than 15 minutes late for their scheduled training or encounter, payment will be adjusted accordingly.

-SPs at NOSM are considered to be independent contractors.
+SPs at NOSM U are considered to be independent contractors.
 This status does not allow for benefits, and tax will not be deducted from pay.
 As an independent contractor, the SP is responsible for declaring income on personal income tax.

-T4As will be provided by NOSM Finance for those earning over \$500.00 during the taxation year.
+T4As will be provided by NOSM U Finance for those earning over \$500.00 during the taxation year.